Fibre Channel over Ethernet: Functionality

 FCoE protocol specification replaces the FC0 and FC1 layers of the Fibre Channel stack with Ethernet.
 By retaining the native Fibre Channel constructs, FCoE was meant to integrate with existing Fibre Channel networks and management software.

-Data centers used Ethernet for TCP/IP networks and Fibre Channel for storage area networks (SANs).
-With FCoE, Fibre Channel becomes another network protocol running on Ethernet, alongside traditional Internet Protocol (IP) traffic.
-FCoE operates directly above Ethernet in the network protocol stack, in contrast to iSCSI which runs on top of TCP and IP.
-As a consequence, FCoE is not routable at the IP layer, and will not work across routed IP networks.
+Traditionally, data centers used both Ethernet for TCP/IP networks and Fibre Channel for SANs, each having different and mostly incompatible interfaces/connections and interconnects/wiring and thus requires separate cabling/wiring and interconnects such as switching hardware for each.
+With the advent of FCoE, SANs that would have traditionally used Fibre Channel is consolidated with Ethernet and becomes another network protocol running on the Ethernet fabric, alongside traditional traffic such as IP.
+FCoE operates on top of the data link layer in the OSI model which contrasts with most other well-known protocols that may use Ethernet, such as (for a storage-related example) iSCSI, which runs on top of TCP over IP.
+As a consequence, FCoE is not routable at the IP layer and will not work across routed IP networks such as the Internet.

 Since classical Ethernet had no priority-based flow control, unlike Fibre Channel, FCoE required enhancements to the Ethernet standard to support a priority-based flow control mechanism (to reduce frame loss from congestion).
 The IEEE standards body added priorities in the data center bridging (dcb) Task Group.

 Fibre Channel required three primary extensions to deliver the capabilities of Fibre Channel over Ethernet networks: